-- The supports have done their job, so it is time to remove them. - The removal depends on the support material type used: - 1.
+- The removal depends on the support material type used: - 1.
 Soluble support material: This method uses an automated support-removal process in which the material is removed in a tank via an agitated water-based detergent solution. - Breakaway support material: This is a manual removal process, in which you twist, break, and scrape support material from the part.
-A needlenose pliers and a pick are usually sufficient.
+A needle-nose pliers and a pick are usually sufficient.